RebeccaOyinloye/Customer_Data_Project/README.md

 ### Data Source
 ---
-The data for this Customer Segmentation Analysis project,  ‘Customer Data’, was obtained from ‘LITA Capstone Dataset’ provided by The Incubator Hub.
+The initial data used for this Customer Segmentation Analysis project,  ‘Customer Data’, was obtained from ‘LITA Capstone Dataset’ provided by The Incubator Hub.

 ### Tools Used
 ---